|

 We strive to empower residents to work together to improve and maintain

-communication and to bring neighbors together.
-We promote the creation
+neighborhood communication and to bring neighbors together.
+We promote

 Is